-KIPP Empower infuses technology into the curriculum, allowing teachers to deliver more individualized content and feedback to each student, while also equipping students with the technological skills necessary in the 21st century academic world and workforce.
+KIPP Promesa Prep infuses technology into the curriculum, allowing teachers to deliver more individualized content and feedback to each student, while also equipping students with the technological skills necessary in the 21st century academic world and workforce.
 Adaptive educational software enables students to learn at their own pace, helping them get further, faster.
-At KIPP Empower, we will have a one-to-one ratio of Chromebook computers, ensuring that all students have access to individualized learning software and building their technology literacy.
+At Promesa, we have a one-to-one ratio of Chromebook computers ensuring that all students have access to individualized learning software and building their technology literacy.
+See the Innovation and Technology section below for more information about how technology is incorporated into KIPP Promesa's instructional design.